tangrams/tangram-docs/pages/walkthrough.md

 ### Put a Tangram map into production

 This map uses Mapzen's vector tile service for the data.
-If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for a Mapzen account key](https://mapzen.com/documentation/overview/account-settings/#sign-up-for-a-mapzen-account) and substitute your own API key for the one provided in the demo.
+If you want to put this map into production beyond the purposes of this tutorial, you'll need to [sign up for a Mapzen account](https://mapzen.com/documentation/overview/account-settings/#sign-up-for-a-mapzen-account) and substitute your own API key for the one provided in the demo.
 Follow these steps to learn how to change the API key.

 1. Sign in at https://mapzen.com and [create a new API key](https://mapzen.com/documentation/overview/api-keys/#create-an-api-key).
 2. Optionally, set a name for the project, such as My Tangram Map.